alb1183/Sim-PowerCS/GettingStarted.md

 	</list>
 </Services>
 ```

-Table of configured services in the demo code:

 ## Procedural data models
 All the information used by the simulator to determine the solar production and passive energy consumption of the system is based on statistical models modelled using data from a real solar infrastructure.